An attempt-in-progress to compile the most universal movies of all time, the creamiest of the crop, the most rewarding and eternal.

 Hair-styles by Manolo García and Robert Fama

 Make-up by Ana Lozano

 Colorful and entertaining tale of two very different American girls who meet an interesting painter while on vacation in Spain and each have a romantic episode with him.

 The wild card comes half-way through with the fiery unpredictable character of Maria Elena played perfectly by Penelope Cruz.
-She makes it possible for the alternative, threesome lifestyle.
-But on another level, Cruz' character represents the creative spirit that haunts a person.
-Clingy, manic, and volatile, Woody Allen, through Cruz, points at the violent ugly truth of authenticity and originality and how it stands fiercely in the face of boring and soul-killing conformism.
+She is clingy, manic, and volatile, but also beautiful, hyper-intelligent, and sensuous, and she makes it possible for an alternative, threesome lifestyle to blossom.
+But on another level, Cruz' isn't just a character in a movie about a menage a trois.
+She can also be seen as a character that represents the creative spirit that haunts artists.
+Cruz, points at the violent ugly truth of authenticity and originality and how it stands fiercely in the face of boring and soul-killing conformism.

 On the basic level, the movie is like a dream, a vacation, a re-evaluation of life-goals.
 And always vusually and aurally pleasing.
 It presents the war between societal norms and the real necessities of people in as neat and engaging a way as possible.

 There is a scene that is most memorable.
 Cruz's Maria Elena reacts to the end of a love affair.
 It's a shrieking of pain that pierces the heart of all those who encounter it.
 In a sense, that is the blues.
 And it is one of the several combined reasons that this movie is unforgettable.

 Written and directed by Hayao Miyazaki

 Produced by Toshio Suzuki